 New Brunswick Premier Brian Gallant has chosen to remain in office, despite the fact that the Liberals were elected with 21 seats, compared with 22 seats for the Progressive Conservatives.
 Gallant is hoping to secure an agreement with either the Green Party or People’s Alliance, each of which won three seats, in order to secure the confidence of the legislature and stay in power.
 In addition to reminding us that governments are formed and not elected in Canada, Gallant’s decision provides us a new precedent of a FM bucking the Canadian tendency to resign if their party does not carry most ridings.

 Why is Gallant able to remain FM?
 A common explanation is that this is a constitutional convention, an unwritten political rule that guides how powers are exercised and decisions made in Westminster systems.
-While this explanation is quite common, it’s not quite right.
+While this explanation is popular, it’s not quite right.
 Although there are constitutional conventions at play in a FM’s ability to test confidence first, it isn’t a convention that they can.
 Rather, the FM can test confidence first because of the office they hold and the rules that govern how they hold that office.

 How do we identify constitutional conventions?
 In Canada, the Supreme Court has endorsed the ‘Jennings test’.
 The test tells us that rules must meet three conditions to count as constitutional conventions.
 First, there must be precedents; second, political actors must believe that there is a binding rule; and, third, there must be a reason for the rule.